TheRakeshPurohit/slashbase/README.md

 ## Installation

-Please follow the [installation guide](https://docs.slashbase.com/get-started/install-slashbase) to install Slashbase on your own cloud (in your own VPC)
+Please follow the following steps to install Slashbase on your own server/cloud.

-## Documentation

-Detailed documentation is available at [docs.slashbase.com](https://docs.slashbase.com).

-## Contributing

-Read our [contribution guide](CONTRIBUTING.md) for getting started on contributing to the project.

 ## Support